Roles & Responsibilities of a Creative Project Manager

 Is it difficult to be a creative project manager?

 While it is a challenging role to fill in, it will only be hard if they do not take the time to understand the project goals and their team members’ capabilities.
-Without a good leader, a project will not be executed properly, whether a creative type or not.
+Without a good leader, a project will not be executed properly, whether it is of a creative type or not.

 Do creative project managers need project management certification?